 'woocommerce/woocommerce.php'

-These two lines indicate the location of the plugin whose deactivation code you want to remove.
-You can find each plugin's folder in the server's plugin directory (wp-content/plugins).
-After entering the plugin folder, the file usually named the same as the plugin is the one.
-After adding the code, the deactivation button for the plugin will be gone from the website's admin, so you don't have to worry about clients messing things up and creating extra work for you.
-Source of the method:
+These two lines indicate the plugin location for which to remove the deactivation code.
+You can find each plugin's folder in the server plugin directory (wp-content/plugins).
+After entering the plugin folder, the file usually with the same name as the plugin is the one.
+After adding, the website plugins will have no deactivation button, so you don't have to worry about clients messing around and increasing your workload.
+Method source:

 WP University